affectsai/aardt/README.md

     ```

    3. Create a new class as a subclass of AERTrial like so:
        ```python
-       from aardt.datasets import AERTrial
+       from ardt.datasets import AERTrial

        class MyAwesomeDatasetTrial(AERTrial):
            def __init__(self, dataset, participant_id, movie_id)):